kumahq/kuma-website/docs/docs/dev/policies/traffic-log.md

 **1. Install Loki**

-To install Loki use `kumactl install logging | kubectl apply -f -`.
-This will deploy Loki automatically in a `kuma-logging` namespace.
+To install Loki use `kumactl install observability --components loki | kubectl apply -f -`.
+This will deploy Loki automatically in a `mesh-observability` namespace.

 **2. Update the mesh**